Discover more at Parke

 We’ve been working on making it easier for you to find out how dog-friendly your visit will be before you and your four-legged-friend arrive.
 To help with this, we've created a new pawprint rating system and given all the places in our care a rating.
 You can find this information in the National Trust members’ handbook.

-Parke is a one pawprint rated place.
+Parke is a three pawprint rated place.

-During bird nesting season March 1 to July 31 we ask that dogs are kept on a short lead.
-Cattle and sheep are used for conservation grazing across the Parke estate, so we ask dog owners to keep their dog on a short lead all year around when in the same area as livestock.
+Cattle and sheep are used for conservation grazing across the Parke estate all year round.
+Look out for signage and keep dogs on a lead when around livestock.
 The Countryside Code recommends you let your dog off the lead if you feel threatened by livestock so that you can both reach safety more easily.

 We’ve worked with our partner Forthglade to come up with this Canine Code, which helps to make sure everyone can enjoy their day: